January 16, 2023

-So here it comes.
+So here it is.
 Blue Monday.
+Today.
 Officially the most depressing day of the year.
-We say ‘officially’, but like the idea of ‘Body Odour’ its common usage hides the fact that it was originally created as part of a 2005 PR campaign.
-For Sky’s travel channel.
+We say ‘officially’, but like the idea of ‘Body Odour’ its common usage hides the fact that it was originally created as part of a PR campaign, in this case one for Sky’s travel channel in 2005.
 The whole idea of Blue Monday is couched in a pseudo-mathematical equation which includes factors like the weather, levels of debt, time since Christmas, low levels of motivation and, apparently, an unspecified variable known simply as ‘D’.

 To some extent, business has always been looked at as an extension of warfare.
 Managers still pay good money to hear how the thinking of 2500 year old Chinese general Sun Tzu can be applied at the likes of Sunshine Desserts.
 The upshot of this macho executive warmongering is that the commercial lexicon is full of talk of attacking competitors, outflanking manoeuvres and offensive strategy.
 From here it is a small step in the face of current economic uncertainties to talk of attrition and collateral damage.

 Of course, there is a balance to be struck.
-The challenge in striking this balance lies in how to create the right environment for people to enjoy themselves, to empower them, to let them laugh and talk and make their own decisions.
+The challenge in striking this balance lies in how to create the right environment and culture for people to enjoy themselves, to empower them, to let them laugh and talk and make their own decisions.
 But without losing sight of the fact that what you do is a business and that everybody has a job to do.

 The workplace has an important role to play in getting this balance right.
-How you design an office can encourage people to enjoy their day in a number of ways.
+How you foster a culture can encourage people to enjoy their day in a number of ways.
 For too long now the work that most people do has been portrayed by firms with a product to sell, artists and writers as oppressive and potentially harmful drudgery and by management theorists as a form of warfare.
 But our experience of work is a long way from those depressing characterisations.
 Approached in the right way, work is enjoyable.
 It’s good to be around people you like.
 Good to do something worthwhile and rewarding.
 And good to have your life and time structured.